target/casper-auto-provisioning/README.md

 ## Requirements

 There are two seperate roles in this repo, one for the database and one for the webapp.
+This code was tested (and operational) on RHEL6.

 <b>edge-casper-db</b>